Airman: Navy

 In the U.S. Navy, Airman is the enlisted rank that corresponds to the pay grade of E-3 in the Navy's aviation field, but it is just below the rank of Petty Officer Third Class, pay grade E-4.
 The name of Airman though different in duties it is loosely related to that of Seamen.
 This term is also referred to a fireman, in engineering, and hospitalman in medical duties, respectively.
 The Airman rank is identified by its distinct green stripes.
-Particularly, opposite that of Seamen, it's duties since 1922 when the very first aircraft carrier was established in the first world war have been air bases, maintaining navy aircraft, and that of aircraft carriers through tying down and refueling planes both domestically and abroad.
+Particularly, opposite that of Seamen, its duties since 1922 when the very first aircraft carrier was established in the first world war have been air bases, maintaining navy aircraft, and that of aircraft carriers through tying down and refueling planes both domestically and abroad.

 Regarding the U.S. Naval Sea Cadet Corps, a U.S Navy youth development program the term: "Airman" explicitly refers to a participant who participates in flight school with U.S. Navy and Coast Guard personnel and reservist.
 The term is often tied to the own division's website, alternatively referred to as a squadron.
 The common and correct terminology for the flight school participants is the terminology of "Sea Cadet" or "Seamen" which is referred to by multiple magazines, media outlets, personal journals, and newspapers.
 The term in particular in the public-eye is almost never used and is most often never referred to in un-involved Sea Cadet organizations in the United States (i.e..
 Colorado Sea Cadet Corps as of 2025).
 Most credibly, it is within papers such as legal documents, where it is mentioned by the official 9 latin characters, as "Sea Cadets" and the longform with 13 characters as "Sea Cadet Corps".
 While uncommon in popular culture as a terminology it does in turn offer benefits for its participants, including a possible private pilot license (PPL) though this amount of training is commonly portrayed as unachievable for most Sea Cadets unless well educated or gifted.
 The FAA's requirements have often made it stringent for most international Sea Cadets in their exchange program, as per a 2022 statement by the FAA requiring them to be well knowledgeable in reading, writing, and understanding English.
 This claim has been discredited by other Sea Cadets, instead stating it only takes time, dedication and hard work.